-- Now onwards – you can apply for a postal vote
+You can apply for a postal vote here.

 Issue of paid or free postage: Postal votes for the European Parliamentary Elections come with an “international reply paid” envelope.
 The Electoral Commission say it needs no stamps.
 However, some people in Spain, Germany and Belgium have been told by their local post offices that they are not valid.
 It is thus probably best to double check with your Post Office before you post and/or add normal postage to ensure your ballot paper definitely arrives.

-Anyone worried about the use of the International Business Reply Service envelopes to return their EU Ballot papers should read the following from Deutsche Post in Germany and the Electoral Commission.
+Anyone worried about the use of the International Business Reply Service envelopes to return their ballot papers should read the following from Deutsche Post in Germany and the Electoral Commission.
 It is up to voters if they want to add stamps but it is not necessary.

 “In general we accept A5 envelopes as IBRS (International business reply service) and all our retail outlets and production facilities are informed about the IBRS service.
 However, as IBRS is a product that is seldom posted at our outlets it might happen that a retail partner who is not familiar with IBRS requests postage from the sender.
 In this case the customers concerned can alternatively throw [post] the envelopes in one of our 110,000 letterboxes.”